rhovell/memory-game/README.md

 # Memory Card Game Project

-Card Matching Game - Can you find all the pairs?
+Card Matching Game - Can you find all the pairs?</br>
 Link to Live preview https://rhovell.github.io/memory-game/

 ## Table of Contents